hmchou56/centra8/centra5/organizers_sponsors.md

 ## Local Organizing Committee
 -	Andreia Passos, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 -	Daniel Dantas, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
+-	Sandra Nunes, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 -	Vera Pinto, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal.

 ## Contact